osobiehl/FlightSurety/README.md

 # FlightSurety

 This thing was a pain to make and debug, I hope everything works because I never want to mess with it again.
+I was heavily inspired by looking at actually functioning code and crying because my smart contract states weren't changing.
+Life just sucks I guess

 ## Install